BillHertzing/ATAP.Utilities/SolutionDocumentation/Setup for Visual Studio Code Extension.md

 ```

-## Install the node.js modules for testing
+## Install the node.js modules for development

 Run from a terminal, the base of the extension directory